nhsuk/gp-data-etl/doc/architecture/decisions/0004-replace-file-hosting-with-cloud-storage.md

 ## Context

-The container host the output file for consuming applications.
+The container currently runs an nginx web server to host the output file for consuming applications.
 If the container is not running, the file is not available.

 ## Decision